AbdulAthil/HTML-CSS-Projects/README.md

 # HTML-CSS-Projects

-In here, i have done various projects using HTML and CSS along with Animation.
+In here, I have done various projects using HTML and CSS along with Animation.
 The projects are,

 ## Amazon Prime Login Page Clone with Animation
   * In this project, i have created a clone of amazon prime login page with different color and also with animations.